phw/ruby-discid/README.md

 [issue tracker](https://github.com/phw/ruby-discid/issues).

 ## License
+ruby-discid Copyright (c) 2007-2016 by Philipp Wolfer <ph.wolfer@gmail.com>

-ruby-discid is released under the GNU Lesser General Public License Version 3.
+ruby-discid is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

 See LICENSE for details.